deamorim2/sdbs/EN-US/geography.rst

 The PostgreSQL syntax convention for casting is to append ``::typename`` to the end of the value you wish to cast.
 So, ``2::text`` with convert a numeric two to a text string '2'.
 And ``'POINT(0 0)'::geometry`` will convert the text representation of point into a geometry point.

-The :command:`ST_X(point)` function only supports the geometry type.
+The ST_X_(point) function only supports the geometry type.
 How can we read the X coordinate from our geographies?

 .. code-block:: sql